dA505819/dA505819.github.io/README.md

 ## Let's Connect

 Connecting is a great way of communicating and helping.
-So, hope you connect with me or we can also have a talk.
+So, hope you connect with me.

+## Want to discuss something?

+Any idea regarding a project, interesting facts and figures about latest technology or you can just say hi.

 ## License
 [MIT](https://github.com/dA505819/dA505819.github.io/blob/master/LICENSE)